top of page

 Therapeutic Parenting

 Therapeutic parenting is a unique approach to raising children, specifically designed for those who have experienced early life trauma.
 It involves being consistent, empathic, insightful, and connected in a way that differs from traditional parenting.
-The goal is to build trusting relationships with the child to provide a safe and predictable environment.

-Caregivers play a crucial role in creating a secure and healing environment that supports the child’s emotional well-being, social development, and overall recovery.
 Therapeutic parenting also focuses on promoting attachment and developmental trauma reparenting.
 Additionally, psychoeducation sessions are conducted with parents to teach them how to parent their children in a therapeutically minded way.
+Therapeutic parenting foundations utilise the P.A.C.E. model, which stands for Playfulness, Acceptance, Curiosity, and Empathy, as well as DDP (Dyadic Developmental Parenting).

 All therapeutic interventions are bespoke and tailored to each individual's needs.